Transforming newborn survival

 Resources

-First Embrace make our evidence, methodologies, and results freely accessible.
+First Embrace will make our evidence, and results freely accessible.
 We believe rigorous data and open sharing accelerate collective progress towards minimising preventable newborn deaths.

 Receive quarterly updates on our pilot results, new research findings, and opportunities for collaboration.
 Join a community of evidence-driven changemakers working to ensure every newborn receives the care they deserve.